Take-Two Interactive Software (NASDAQ:TTWO) Issues FY 2023 Earnings Guidance

-Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) updated its FY 2023 earnings guidance on Monday.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
 The company provided EPS guidance of $4.20-$4.45 for the period, compared to the consensus EPS estimate of $5.99.
 The company issued revenue guidance of $3.75 billion-$3.85 billion, compared to the consensus revenue estimate of $4.01 billion.Take-Two Interactive Software also updated its Q1 2023 guidance to $0.60-$0.70 EPS.

-A number of research analysts have commented on the stock.
-Cowen cut their price target on shares of Take-Two Interactive Software to $185.00 and set a na rating for the company in a research note on Tuesday, May 17th.
-Wells Fargo & Company cut their price target on shares of Take-Two Interactive Software to $185.00 and set a na rating for the company in a research note on Wednesday, May 18th.
-TheStreet cut shares of Take-Two Interactive Software from a b rating to a c+ rating in a research note on Tuesday, March 8th.
-MKM Partners cut their price target on shares of Take-Two Interactive Software to $180.00 and set a na rating for the company in a research note on Tuesday, May 17th.
-Finally, Robert W. Baird cut their target price on shares of Take-Two Interactive Software from $210.00 to $145.00 in a research note on Tuesday, May 17th.
-Five research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $187.57.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last released its earnings results on Monday, May 16th.
+The company reported $0.95 earnings per share for the quarter, beating analysts’ consensus estimates of $0.70 by $0.25.
+The business had revenue of $845.78 million during the quarter, compared to the consensus estimate of $884.62 million.
+Take-Two Interactive Software had a net margin of 11.93% and a return on equity of 12.63%.
+The company’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $1.66 EPS.
+Equities analysts forecast that Take-Two Interactive Software will post 3.33 earnings per share for the current fiscal year.

-In other news, President Karl Slatoff sold 152,373 shares of the company’s stock in a transaction dated Wednesday, April 13th.
-The shares were sold at an average price of $138.64, for a total value of $21,124,992.72.
-Following the sale, the president now directly owns 437,067 shares of the company’s stock, valued at approximately $60,594,968.88.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-0.90% of the stock is currently owned by corporate insiders.
+In related news, President Karl Slatoff sold 152,373 shares of Take-Two Interactive Software stock in a transaction dated Wednesday, April 13th.
+The stock was sold at an average price of $138.64, for a total value of $21,124,992.72.
+Following the completion of the sale, the president now owns 437,067 shares of the company’s stock, valued at approximately $60,594,968.88.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Company insiders own 0.90% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Vanguard Group Inc. grew its stake in Take-Two Interactive Software by 1.0% in the 1st quarter.
-Vanguard Group Inc. now owns 12,458,920 shares of the company’s stock valued at $1,915,435,000 after buying an additional 118,028 shares during the last quarter.
-Capital World Investors acquired a new position in shares of Take-Two Interactive Software during the 1st quarter worth approximately $513,164,000.
-Dimensional Fund Advisors LP grew its position in shares of Take-Two Interactive Software by 1.1% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 512,184 shares of the company’s stock worth $78,757,000 after purchasing an additional 5,382 shares in the last quarter.
-Deutsche Bank AG grew its position in shares of Take-Two Interactive Software by 7.7% during the 4th quarter.
-Deutsche Bank AG now owns 501,951 shares of the company’s stock worth $89,207,000 after purchasing an additional 35,990 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC grew its position in shares of Take-Two Interactive Software by 12.1% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 381,346 shares of the company’s stock worth $67,773,000 after purchasing an additional 41,072 shares in the last quarter.
-Institutional investors and hedge funds own 88.08% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in TTWO.
+Shay Capital LLC purchased a new position in Take-Two Interactive Software during the 1st quarter valued at about $484,000.
+NewEdge Advisors LLC purchased a new position in Take-Two Interactive Software during the 4th quarter valued at about $460,000.
+Edgestream Partners L.P. purchased a new position in Take-Two Interactive Software during the 1st quarter valued at about $430,000.
+XTX Topco Ltd purchased a new position in Take-Two Interactive Software during the 1st quarter valued at about $377,000.
+Finally, Beacon Pointe Advisors LLC grew its holdings in Take-Two Interactive Software by 33.0% during the 1st quarter.
+Beacon Pointe Advisors LLC now owns 2,417 shares of the company’s stock valued at $372,000 after buying an additional 600 shares in the last quarter.
+88.08% of the stock is owned by institutional investors.

 Take-Two Interactive Software Company Profile (Get Rating)